AxelThevenot/K-Means/README.md

     return np.argmin(dist_to_centroids, axis=1) - 1 # - 1 as the first index if the unused fulled-'inf' array
 ```

 Then, we need to update each centroid as the mean of the samples, which are assigned to the centroid.
-The `adjust_centroid()` fucntion calculates the new coordinates of the centroids and returns them takes three arguments : the X matrix of samples, the array of the nearest centroid for each samples given by the `nearest_centroid()` function and the array of currrent centroids to update.
+The `adjust_centroid()` fucntion calculates the new coordinates of the centroids and returns them.
+It takes three arguments : the X matrix of samples, the array of the nearest centroid for each samples given by the `nearest_centroid()` function and the array of currrent centroids to update.

 ```python
 def adjust_centroid(X, nearest_centroid_array, current_centroids):